Frequently Asked Questions

 The Backup Policy at BSC for the HPC machines is to backup daily the contents of $HOME.
 For each present file a few versions may be stored.
 For deleted files, after a few weeks only the last version is kept.
 If your files are stored elsewhere in the filesystem, there's no backup available (unless you specifically request for those files to be backed up to the Support Team).

 Which filesystems do I have available?
-Which usage is intended?
+What is the intended usage?

 Most of our machines use a shared filesystem (GPFS) across them, so all your data is accessible from your account in all of them.
 Also, quotas are enforced to limit user data on filesystem.
 Those machines present the following structure: